INDIAN CHRISTIANITY: IN SEARCH OF THE CHRIST WITHIN

 Ironically, inculturation was the basic nature of Indian Christianity long before the West entered.

 Christianity here is believed to have been introduced in AD 52.
 This is when Thomas the Apostle came to Malankara, Kerala (a southern Indian State).
 Thomas converted many caste Hindus and established a church that, in every way save religious, was Indian.
 Belief in the divinity of Jesus went hand in hand with belief in karma, reincarnation, lighting of lamps and distribution of prasad.
-Clearly, the early Indian Christians made a distinction between religion and culture
+Clearly, the early Indian Christians made a distinction between religion and culture.

 When the Portuguese came to Kerala in the 16th century, they gave Christianity a western orientation.